 If you have been injured in anyway because of an act of terrorism you can consider making a claim for compensation to help you recover and prepare for the years ahead.

-If terrorism has resulted in someone dying, relatives can make a claim for the lost loved one, for help with the funeral costs as well as help with the financial dependency of any children.
+If terrorism has resulted in someone dying, relatives can make a claim for the loss of a loved one, for help with the funeral costs as well as help with the financial dependency of any children.

 The time limit that applies in your case will be discussed between you and your solicitor.
 It is usually 2 years from the date of the terrorism for a CICA claim.

-Ring us now to talk about your claim and your entitlement, as part of your recovery.
+Contact us now on 0161 615 5554 or by email to email@example.com to discuss your claim and your entitlement, as part of your recovery.